Extending the Leader-First Follower Structure for Bearing-only Formation Control on Directed Graphs: Extending the LFF Structure

 \subsection{BOFC with Ordered LFF Graphs}

 In the previous section, we outlined an analysis approach for the one-to-many BOFC.
 This turns out to be a central idea when trying to generalize the LFF structures.
 In particular, we aim next to relax the assumption in Definition \ref{def:HCLFF} that each follower agent must have exactly 2 outgoing edges.
 We call such graphs \emph{ordered LFF graphs}.
 An example of an ordered LFF graph is showed in Figure \ref{fig.odLFF}, with the leader and first-follower as nodes $1,2$, respectively.
-Note that all edges are forward edges but it is possible for some nodes to have more than two outgoing edges.
+Note that all edges are forward edges but it is possible for some nodes to have more than two outgoing edges, which is the main difference from the LFF graph.

 \begin{definition} A directed graph is an \emph{ordered LFF graph} (OLFF) if \begin{itemize} \item[$i$)] there is a vertex with no outgoing edges, denoted as the \emph{leader}, assigned the label $v_1$; \item[$ii$)] there is a vertex with only one outgoing edge pointing to the leader, denoted as the \emph{first follower} assigned the label $v_2$; \item[$iii$)] every vertex $v_i$ other than the leader and the first follower has at least two outgoing edges, pointing to vertices with indices smaller that $i$. \end{itemize} \end{definition}